-- The American Academy of Dermatology (AAD) 2016 guidelines, the 2016 European evidence-based recommendations, and a 2018 consensus from the Global Alliance to Improve Outcomes in Acne generally suggest the use of combinations to treat acne (Nast et al 2016, Thiboutot et al 2018, Zaenglein et al 2016).
-The 2016 AAD Guidelines recommend retinoids as monotherapy in primarily comedonal acne, or in combination with topical or oral antibiotics in patients with mixed or primarily inflammatory acne lesions.
-Topical antibiotics are noted as effective therapies for acne; however, they are not recommended as monotherapy due to the risk of resistance.
-Benzoyl peroxide or combinations with antibiotics (erythromycin or clindamycin) are effective treatments as well and are recommended as monotherapy for mild acne, or with a topical retinoid or systemic antibiotic therapy for moderate to severe acne.
-Oral isotretinoin is one of the recommended treatment options for severe nodular acne and moderate acne that is treatment resistant or that causes scarring or psychosocial distress.
-Azelaic acid (Azelex) is a useful adjunctive therapy per the AAD and topical dapsone 5% gel can be recommended for inflammatory acne, particularly in adult females (Zaenglein et al 2016, Thiboutot et al 2018). - A 2016 consensus-based guideline for the treatment of acne recommends that patients with predominant comedonal acne should initially be treated with a topical retinoid (preferred), azelaic acid or salicylic acid.
+- A 2016 consensus-based guideline for the treatment of acne recommends that patients with predominant comedonal acne should initially be treated with a topical retinoid (preferred), azelaic acid, or salicylic acid.
 For patients with predominant papulopustular acne, fixed combination topicals are recommended, and should be used along with oral antibiotics, oral isotretinoin, oral zinc, or oral anti-androgenic hormonal therapy (women only) for patients with moderate to severe disease.
 For nodular/conglobate acne, treatment should include monotherapy with oral isotretinoin, or fixed combination topicals plus oral antibiotics for men; for women, these options may be supplemented with oral anti-androgenic hormonal therapy.
-To prevent the disease from recurring, maintenance therapy with a topical retinoid (preferred) or azelaic acid is recommended once a patient is clear or almost clear of their acne (Gollnick et al 2016). - The 2013 recommendations from the American Academy of Pediatrics (AAP) state that acne management of pediatric patients is similar to acne treatment in older adolescents and adults.
-For mild acne, AAP recommends benzoyl peroxide, a topical retinoid, or a combination of benzoyl peroxide with an antibiotic or retinoid.
+To prevent the disease from recurring, maintenance therapy with a topical retinoid (preferred) or azelaic acid is recommended once a patient is clear or almost clear of their acne (Gollnick et al 2016). - The 2013 recommendations from the American Acne and Rosacea Society (endorsed by the American Academy of Pediatrics) state that acne management of pediatric patients is similar to acne treatment in older adolescents and adults.
+For mild acne, benzoyl peroxide, a topical retinoid, or a combination of benzoyl peroxide with an antibiotic or retinoid is recommended.
 For moderate and severe acne, combination topical therapy with the possible addition of oral antibiotics may be considered.
-Oral isotretinoin may be considered for some patients with severe, refractory, and scarring acne (Eichenfield et al 2013).
+Oral isotretinoin may be considered for some patients with severe, refractory, and scarring acne (Eichenfield et al 2013). - Androgen receptor inhibitors, like clascoterone, have yet to be incorporated into treatment guidelines.